Azure/opendigitaltwins-building/Ontology/Capability/README.md

 Each of the above State Kind classes are further sub-classed to give context to the type of State that is being sensed, actuated, configured, or maintained.
 The State Kind subclass names (i.e. OnOff, Mode, and Position) are common across each of the top-level Capability sub-classes of `Sensor`, `Actuator`, and `Parameter\Setpoint`.
 However, these top-level sub-classes do not use multiple inheritance of a common StateKind class.
 As such, clients can query across these top-level classes (i.e. TemperatureSensor and TemperatureSetpoint) by using a string match function such as `STARTSWITH`.

 ## Capability Properties
-The Capability models maintain several **properties** which allow additional metadata on the twin to provide context to 1) classificaiton 2) values and 3) communication configuration.
+The Capability models maintain several **properties** which allow additional metadata on the twin to provide context to 1) classification 2) values and 3) communication configuration.
 The properties also maintain the latest value the twin received from the connected entity (`lastValue`) and the time at which it was sampled or reported by the connected entity (`lastValueTime`).

 ### Tags Properties
-The Capabiltiy models described above provide a great means of classifying based on **function** and **kind** which brings consistency and inheritence to these two common means by which a Capability is defined and would be queried.
+The Capability models described above provide a great means of classifying based on **function** and **kind** which brings consistency and inheritence to these two common means by which a Capability is defined and would be queried.
 However, most impelementations of a digital twin desire additional metadata context to query, analyze, and filter amongs twins of the same model.
 Because there are many ways in which a capability could be classified in the real world, there are too many combinations to pre-define models for every possible real-world scneario.
 The use of properties within the **tags** component allows the flexibility to add context to the base set of models which have been defined above.

 The following [**tags**](https://github.com/Azure/opendigitaltwins-building/blob/master/Ontology/Information/TagSet/CapabilityTagSet.json) allow the implementer to define that additional context upon creating a capability twin.
 These provide similar functionality of tags in that they add meaning to the type of capability; however, they differ in implementation.
 Because these are defined as Properties in the DTDL Capability model, the twin maintains a *key-value pair* which provides the context in the *key* as to why the *value* of the property has been set.
 Additionally, the properties have been defined as disjoint enumerations which provides additional structure to the ontology over a taging dictionary.